 Emerald is one of the most revered gemstones in the world for a long period extending to over 5000 years.
 Ancient civilisations such as ancient Egypt, Spanish Conquistadors, and India’s Mogul Empire all have admired the lush landscape green of emerald.
 In fact, few significant places and objects have used the term ‘emerald’ to describe its colour.
-For example: Emerald Isle is the poetic name for Ireland, and Thailand’s most sacred religious icon is called Emerald Buddha despite the fact that it is carved from green jadeite.
+For example: Emerald Isle is the poetic name for Ireland, and a Thailand’s religious icon is called Emerald Buddha despite the fact that it is carved from green jasper.

 Until the sixteenth century, Egypt was a major source of emerald before the discovery of the New World, modern-day Colombia.
 Egyptian emeralds mostly highly fracture and color usually low in tone and saturation.
 Nevertheless, it did not prevent the affection of emerald for the Egyptian queen Cleopatra herself and much later grew in popularity in Europe.
 More so, early Romans writers referred to the Egypt mining area as “Mons Smaragdus”, which means “Emerald Mountain”.

 The most famous member of the large and diverse beryl family; which consists of the blue aquamarine, pink morganite, yellow heliodor, and colourless goshenite, emerald has set the standard for green among other gemstones.
 It has also been assigned as the birthstone for May.